Dalmatians chained and abused at posh South Mumbai home

-Nirmeet Solanki keeps seven malnourished Dalmatians tied up in his Al-Sabah Court home, with an equally undernourished and unkempt tortoise
+Nirmeet Solanki keeps seven malnourished Dalmatians tied up in his Al-Sabah Court home in Marine Drive with an equally undernourished and unkempt tortoise

 The art deco Al-Sabah Court building, located in the iconic Marine Drive belt counts among its residents, a man who lives with eight malnourished, unkempt pets – seven Dalmatians and a tortoise –in his home.
 This man has been accused by two Cuffe Parade residents of assaulting his dog and keeping the rest of his pets in deplorable conditions in his home.
 After being informed about the cruelty he metes out to his pets, cops have only registered a non-cognisable complaint against him.